marisolgr/python_sat_tutorials/README.md

 ***

 ## How it works
-This tutorial is developed to run __and__ access satellite data on the Cloud. (_For this release, data used are local or available online, and the second release will include Cloud data access_).
+This tutorial is developed to run __and__ access satellite data on the Cloud.

 __To launch the tutorial__: